paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1606-educational-assistance-for-members-of-the-selected-reserve.md

 (1) be ordered to active duty for a period of two years or the period of obligated service the person has remaining under [section 16132 of this title](./chapter-1606-educational-assistance-for-members-of-the-selected-reserve.md#section-16132), whichever is less; or

-(2) be subject to the repayment provisions under [section 303a(e) of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section303a/e&num=0&edition=prelim).
+(2) be subject to the repayment provisions under section 303a(e) or 373 of title 37.

-**(b) Effect of Repayment.—** Any repayment under [section 303a(e) of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section303a/e&num=0&edition=prelim) shall not affect the period of obligation of a member to serve as a Reserve in the Selected Reserve.
+**(b) Effect of Repayment.—** Any repayment under section 303a(e) or 373 of title 37 shall not affect the period of obligation of a member to serve as a Reserve in the Selected Reserve.

 ### Statutory Notes

 #### Amendments
+2017—Subsecs. (a)(2), (b).
+Pub.
+L. 115–91 inserted “or 373” before “of title 37”.

 2006—Pub.
 L. 109–163 reenacted section catchline without change and amended text generally.
 Prior to amendment, section consisted of subsecs. (a) to (c) relating to penalties for failure of a member of the Selected Reserve of the Ready Reserve of an armed force to participate satisfactorily in required training.

 2002—Subsec. (c).
 Pub.
 L. 107–314 added subsec. (c).